Contract Employees in PSUs: Can Long-Term Contracts Lead to Permanent Positions?

 Madhu.T.K

-There are two interpretations about contract employment.
-It can be an engagement through a contractor or an employment for a fixed term (FTC).
+There are two interpretations of contract employment.
+It can be an engagement through a contractor or employment for a fixed term (FTC).
 In the former case, there is no employee-employer relationship between the employee and the principal employer, the establishment where you are engaged.
 Therefore, the question of absorption or permanency does not arise.
-Certainly, if the contract between the employer and the contractor is proved to be a sham, the employees will have the right of absorption as was held in Gujarat State Electricity Board Vs Hind Mazdoor Sabha (1995 SC II LLJ 790) and Municipal Corporation of Greater Mumbai Vs K V Shramik Sangh (2002-II-LLJ-544).
+Certainly, if the contract between the employer and the contractor is proved to be a sham, the employees will have the right of absorption, as was held in Gujarat State Electricity Board Vs Hind Mazdoor Sabha (1995 SC II LLJ 790) and Municipal Corporation of Greater Mumbai Vs K V Shramik Sangh (2002-II-LLJ-544).

 Please read the following also: